uvarc/rc-website/content/userinfo/rivanna/software/keras.md

 # Keras Interactive Jobs (ijob)
 The Keras package can be used for code development in an interactive shell environment as described in our [TensorFlow Interactive Jobs](/userinfo/rivanna/software/tensorflow/#tensorflow-interactive-jobs-ijob) documentation.
+The ijob is for command-line usage; if you require a graphical user interface, including some form of IDE, see the instructions for [Tensorboard](/userinfo/rivanna/software/tensorflow/#tensorboard) or you may use [Jupyterlab](/userinfo/rivanna/software/tensorflow/#tensorflow-jupyter-notebooks).

 # Interaction with the Host File System
 The following user directories are overlayed onto each container by default on Rivanna: